-- On the Profile Manager tab, select the desired profile in the list, and click the Apply Profile button. - On the Site Survey tab, either double-clicks the network in the list, or selects the network and click the Connect button.
+- On the Profile Manager tab, select the desired profile in the list, and click the Apply Profile button. - On the Site Survey tab, either double-click the network in the list, or select the network and click the Connect button.